reduxjs/redux/docs/recipes/ReducingBoilerplate.md

 }
 ```

-We just modified how `addTodo` action creator behaves, completely invisible to the calling code. **We don’t have to worry about looking at each place where todos are being added, to make sure they have this check.** Action creators let you decouple additional logic around dispatching an action, from the actual components emitting those actions, and it’s very handy when the application is under heavy development, and the requirements change often.
+We just modified how `addTodo` action creator behaves, completely invisible to the calling code. **We don’t have to worry about looking at each place where todos are being added, to make sure they have this check.** Action creators let you decouple additional logic around dispatching an action, from the actual components emitting those actions.
+It’s very handy when the application is under heavy development, and the requirements change often.

 ### Generating Action Creators